It may sound unusual that How Rusty Nails Can Save your Dying Plants, but it’s possible-you can revive your plants with this easy trick.

 1. Try Rusty Nail Water

 You can put several of your rusty nails to good use by submerging them in water for 4-5 days.
-Once the water turns brown with the rust, use it sprinkle on the leaves or water it the usual way.
+Once the water turns brown and rusty, sprinkle it on the leaves or water it the usual way.

 2. Rusty Nails in the Pot